ippontech/blog-usa/posts/tips-and-tricks-for-token-management-in-postman.md

 Any pre-request scripts located at the collection level will execute before EACH endpoint is called within the collection folder (more on that [here](https://learning.postman.com/docs/writing-scripts/intro-to-scripts/#execution-order-of-scripts)).
 Since this is not necessary the purposes of this post, we will only review at the pre-request tab at the individual request level.

 # Pre-request scripts vs Test scripts
+You can see in the above screenshot that there is another tab to the right of the Pre-request Script tab: the Tests tab.
+Although the Tests tab is generally used for API tests, it can also be used to execute any JavaScript code after the request is made.
+This includes logic that may assist in orchestration and/or clean-up of your development workflow.

-A Pre-request script is executed ***before*** an endpoint a request is made, and a Test script is executed ***after*** an endpoint a request is made.
+Here's the main difference between the two tabs: a Pre-request script is executed ***before*** an endpoint a request is made, and a Test script is executed ***after*** an endpoint a request is made.
 Both Pre-request and Test scripts use JavaScript.
 Together, they allow for seamless set up and testing of each endpoint.

 # Fetching a token with Pre-request scripts
 Rather than making two separate calls: one to fetch a token, and a second to actually call the API endpoint, it is possible to build the token fetching endpoint into the Pre-request script of the actual endpoint that you want the token to be used for.